La-Programmer/alx-low_level_programming/0x14-bit_manipulation/README.md

 3. Program-2: A function that returns the value of a bit at a given index.
 4. Program-3: A function that sets the value of a bit at a given index to 1.
 5. Program-4: A function that sets the value of a bit at a given index to 0.
+6. Program-5: A function that gets the number of bits to be flipped to get from one number to another.